Published August 1, 2022. Effective as of September 19, 2022.

-(a) Sharing.
+(A) Sharing.
 Some Services and Software may provide features that allow you to Share your Content with other users or to make it public.
-“Share” means to email, post, transmit, upload, or otherwise make available (whether to us or other users) through your use of the Services and Software.
+“Share” means to email, post, transmit, stream, upload, or otherwise make available (whether to us or other users) through your use of the Services and Software.
 Other users may use, copy, modify, or re-share your Content in many ways.
 Please carefully consider what you choose to Share or make public as you are responsible for the Content that you Share.

-(b) Level of Access.
+(B) Level of Access.
 We do not monitor or control what others do with your Content.
 You are responsible for determining the limitations that are placed on your Content and for applying the appropriate level of access to your Content.
 If you do not choose the access level to apply to your Content, the system may default to its most permissive setting.
-It is your responsibility to let other users know how your Content may be shared and to adjust the setting related to accessing or sharing your Content.
+It is your responsibility to let other users know how your Content may be Shared and to adjust the setting related to accessing or Sharing your Content.